-The Build Alternative includes continuous 8-foot sidewalks on both sides of Wadsworth between 4th and 14th Avenues.
-Sidewalks will be separated from the road in most places by a 10-foot buffer.
-The Lakewood Gulch box culvert at 8th Avenue will be reconstructed and replaced with a wider structure that will include accommodations for a pedestrian/bicycle crossing.
-The new box culvert will provide an opportunity for a future east-west pedestrian and bicycle crossing between 5th and 10th Avenues (although connections between the box culvert and the paths along Wadsworth would need to be constructed by others).
+The Build Alternative includes continuous 8-foot

+Lakewood Gulch box culvert at 8th Avenue will be

+reconstructed and replaced with a wider structure that

+will include accommodations for a pedestrian/bicycle 8

+crossing.
+The new box culvert will provide an

+opportunity for a future east-west pedestrian and

+bicycle crossing between 5th and 10th Avenues

+(although connections between the box culvert and the

+paths along Wadsworth would need to be constructed

+by others).

 The Build Alternative will provide new sidewalks on both sides of Wadsworth through the interchange area.
-Although the crossing will be greatly improved from the existing condition, free-flow ramp crossings and the loop ramp crossing still present challenges for pedestrians and bicycles.
-Additional mitigation measures will be considered during final design to improve the visibility and safety of free-flow ramp crossings, as described in Appendix B, Mitigation Commitments.
-An underpass of the loop ramp in the northwest quadrant will also be further evaluated in final design.
+Although the crossing will be greatly improved from the existing condition, free-flow ramp crossings and the 18 loop ramp crossing still present challenges for 19 pedestrians and bicycles.
+Additional mitigation 20 measures will be considered during final design to improve the visibility and safety of free-flow ramp 22 crossings, as described in Appendix B, Mitigation Commitments.
+An underpass of the loop ramp in the 24 northwest quadrant will also be further evaluated in 25 final design.